-Let $A_n'=(n_2=n)$ and assume, without loss of generality, that $P(A_n')>0$ for each $n\in \mathbb{N}$, we can similarly obtain an $n_3\in \mathcal{L}^0(\mathcal{F}, \mathbb{N})$ such that $n_3(\omega)> n_2(\omega)$ for each $\omega\in \Omega$ and $\|x_{n_3}-x_0\|< \varepsilon_3$ on $\Omega$ by replacing $\{A_n, n\in \mathbb{N}\}$ with $\{A'_n, n\in \mathbb{N}\}$ in the process of obtaining $n_2$.
+Let $A_n'=(n_2=n)$ and assume, without loss of generality, that $P(A_n')>0$ for each $n\in \mathbb{N}$.
+We can similarly obtain an $n_3\in \mathcal{L}^0(\mathcal{F}, \mathbb{N})$ such that $n_3(\omega)> n_2(\omega)$ for each $\omega\in \Omega$ and $\|x_{n_3}-x_0\|< \varepsilon_3$ on $\Omega$ by replacing $\{A_n, n\in \mathbb{N}\}$ with $\{A'_n, n\in \mathbb{N}\}$ in the process of obtaining $n_2$.
 Thus, we can inductively obtain a random subsequence $\{x_{n_k}, k\in \mathbb{N}\}$ of $\{x_n, n\in \mathbb{N}\}$ such that $\|x_{n_k}- x_0\|< \varepsilon_k$ on $\Omega$ for each $k\in \mathbb{N}$. \end{proof}

-The $(\varepsilon,\lambda)$--topology $\mathcal{T}_{\varepsilon,\lambda}$, as an abstract generalization of the topology of convergence in probability, is very nature, it can make us easily verify whether a mapping possesses some kind of continuity closely related to the $(\varepsilon,\lambda)$--topology, for example, one can easily observe that the $\mathcal{T}_{\varepsilon,\lambda}$--continuity of a mapping implies the random sequentially continuous property of the mapping.
-Compared with the $(\varepsilon,\lambda)$--topology, the locally $L^0$--convex topology $\mathcal{T}_c$ is too strong, it is not very easy to determine whether a mapping is $\mathcal{T}_c$--continuous.
-Lemma \ref{lemma3.3} below indeed surprises us!
+The $(\varepsilon,\lambda)$--topology $\mathcal{T}_{\varepsilon,\lambda}$, as an abstract generalization of the topology of convergence in probability, is quite natural.
+It can help enable the verification of whether a mapping possesses some kind of continuity closely related to the $(\varepsilon,\lambda)$--topology.
+For example, one can easily observe that the $\mathcal{T}_{\varepsilon,\lambda}$--continuity of a mapping implies the random sequential continuity of the mapping.
+Compared with the $(\varepsilon,\lambda)$--topology, the locally $L^0$--convex topology $\mathcal{T}_c$ is too strong.
+Generally, it is not easy to determine whether a mapping is $\mathcal{T}_c$--continuous.
+With such an understanding, Lemma \ref{lemma3.3} below is quite surprising!